isc-projects/kea/doc/sphinx/arm/admin.rst

       mysql> CONNECT database-name;
       mysql> SOURCE path-to-kea/share/kea/scripts/mysql/dhcpdb_drop.mysql

-   (path-to-kea is the location where Kea is installed.)
+   (where "path-to-kea" is the location where Kea is installed.)

 .. warning::
-    Dropping the database will result in the unrecoverable loss of any data it contains.
+    Dropping the database results in the unrecoverable loss of any data it contains.

 5. Exit MySQL: